- Car Rentals

-Formed over Sharavathi River, Jog falls is the one of the highest plunge waterfall in India and among the top destinations of Karnataka Tourism.
+Formed over Sharavathi River, Jog falls is the one of the highest plunge waterfalls in India and among the top destinations of Karnataka Tourism.
 It is situated about 152 km from Hubli, and 400 km from Bangalore.

 Locally known as Gerusoppe Falls, Jog Falls is one of the best waterfalls near Bangalore to visit as part of Karnataka holiday packages.
 The Sharavathi River flowing over a very rocky bed about 250 yards wide, 253 m deep and the water comes down in four distinct falls known as Raja, Rani, Rover, and Rocket.
 The four cascades merge to form the huge waterfall.
 The Raja Fall pours in one unbroken column sheer to the depth of 830 ft.
 Halfway down it is encountered by the Rover, another fall, which rushes violently downwards to meet the Raja.
 A third falls, the Rocket, shoots downwards in a series of jets; while the fourth, the Rani, is a quiet fall over the mountain side.

-A narrow path from view point leads to bottom of the falls.
-The view is amazing from the bottom and the showering sizzles of the falls at bottom are really worth the effort.
+A narrow path from viewpoint leads to the bottom of the falls.
+The view is amazing from the bottom and the showering sizzles of the falls at the bottom are really worth the effort.
 Unchalli Falls, Bennehole Falls, Yana and Banavasi are among the must include places in Jog Falls tour packages.